ambientkit/ambient/cmd/myapp/README.md

 When `AMB_LOCAL` is set to `true`:

-- data storage will be the local filesystem instead of in Google Cloud Storage
+- data storage will use the local filesystem instead of Google Cloud Storage
 - if you try to access the app, it will listen on all IPs/addresses, instead of redirecting like it does in production

 You can use `envdetect.RunningLocalDev()` to detect if the flag is set to true or not.